tigerfarm/notifyweb/bindings/README.md

 #### Use the Google Firebase Project Information in the Web Application

-In the file: firebase-messaging-sw.js, set the value for messagingSenderId, to the Firebase "Project number".
+In the file: firebase-messaging-sw.js, set the messagingSenderId value, to the Firebase "Sender ID"(example: "5...1").
-Its listed under the Firebase project settings: "General".
+Its listed under the Firebase project settings: "Cloud Messaging".
 ````
 firebase.initializeApp({
     'messagingSenderId': "5...1"
 });
 ````
 In the index.html file,
-set the value for messagingSenderId, to the "Project number".
+set the messagingSenderId value, to the Firebase "Sender ID"(example: "5...1").
-Set the value for apiKey, to the "Web API Key".
+Set the value for apiKey, to the "Web Push certificates: key pair" value(example: "AI...Q").
-Both are listed under the Firebase project settings: "General".
+Both are listed under the Firebase project settings: "Cloud Messaging".
 Setting the projectId is optional.
 I use it to echo the Firebase project I was using.
 ````
             var config = {